Bentleyj/SKWorkshop/README.md

 ## Initial setup

 To use this project we need to do a little bit of setup.
 Firstly we need to install node.js which is a javascript library which is extremely powerful.
 We won't be using it for this project directly but we will be using utilities that it provides.
+You can find instructions on how to install it [here](https://nodejs.org/en/).

+Once that's installed you can use npm which is another command whcih stands for "Node Package Manager" to install another command line tool called http-server.

+This let's us run an http server locally which basically means we can view a local website!

+To do this you need to type:

+`npm install http-server -g`

+The -g means you're installing it globally so you can use it within any folder.
+Once that's done you can navigate to your p5 folder and type:

+`http-server -c-1`

+This will start an http server within your p5 folder with the local port 8080. to view it open any web browser (chrome is a good one) and go to the url: `http://localhost:8080/`.
+You'll notice that this terminal now is filled with messages.
+You'll need a new Terminal window to run more command line commands because this one is now busy running the server.

+This will show you the contents of your folders within the p5 folder.
+You can click on any of the individual folders to see your p5 sketches.

 ## Folders